danieleborgo/OctoPrint-GPIOStatus/README.md

 # GPIO Status

-This plugin allows to check the GPIO status by the OctoPrint web interface, without connect via SSH.
+This OctoPrint plugin allows to check the GPIO status by its web interface, without the need to connect via SSH.
-In addition, it permits to know services' status and hardware information.
+In addition, it permits knowing services' status and hardware information.

+This plugin doesn't know which pins are in use and which are free, since its purpose is to just show their state.

 ## Prerequisites

-This plugin requires the commands __*raspi-config*__ and __*raspi-gpio*__.
+This plugin must be executed on a Rasperry and  requires the two commands __*raspi-config*__ and __*raspi-gpio*__.
+They're usually installed by default but, if they are not, the plugin will show a notification message on its settings page.

 ## Setup